Against All Odds

 And then she remembered what had happened almost a week ago when he'd first arrived.
 Damn that toddler for pointing it out!

 She had forgotten it, though.
-Was it what truly bugged her?
+Was it what truly bothered her?

 She didn't realize she had cocked her head to one side, lost in thought, until Sirius had coughed.